Nature Bowl

 How Do I Get Started?

-If you’d like to be a nature bowl coach, the first step is registering your team using the Coach Registration Form(opens in new tab).
-Next, attend the virtual 60-minute Coaches Workshop(opens in new tab) on January 24.
+Whether you are a seasoned coach, or you are thinking about joining us for the first time, your very first step will be to register for and attend the virtual Coaches Workshop on January 8.
 There, you will learn about the activities and the site where your experience will take place.
-The Nature Bowl coordinator will explain what to expect and give you a glossary and other materials to share with your students.
+The Nature Bowl coordinator will explain what to expect from this year's events and will provide you with an updated Coaches packet, glossary, and other materials to share with your students.
 Seasoned coaches will also have ideas and suggestions to help you succeed.

-Next, you’ll need to put together your team and confirm with your school district that they can be released for this half-day or whole day educational event.
+Next, you’ll need to put together your team and confirm with your school district that they can be released for this whole day educational event.
 You’ll want to teach your team the glossary words and if possible, visit a wild place or two.
 Teams will need to meet for a minimum of one hour per week to be successful.
+More details on how to prepare can be found in below sections of this FAQ.

-Then, attend the virtual California Natural History class for Coaches(opens in new tab) on February 7.
+Coaches who want to learn more about CA's nature are encouraged to attend the virtual California Natural History class for Coaches on January 22.
 The class explores the biotic zones and biodiversity that makes California one of a kind, while focusing on our region’s specific ecology.

 These events are hosted by our partner organizations, including Yolo Basin Foundation, American River Conservancy, Tuolumne County Office of Education, Bureau of Reclamation/New Melones, Sacramento Valley Conservancy; Placer Nature Center; Friends of Stone Lakes/Stone Lakes National Wildlife Refuge and Nimbus Fish Hatchery.